Privacy policy

 4.2 IDENTITY OF THE DATA PROTECTION OFFICER

-The identity of the Data Protection Officer is Château de Berne SA.
+The Data Protection Officer is Château de Berne SA.

 4.3.1 Data collected

-When browsing the Site, you consent to the collection by the "publisher" of information relating to: your use of the Site; the content you view and click on; your demographic data; the device you use and its software environment; tracking devices, web beacons, web stores, advertising identifiers
+When browsing the Site, you consent to the "publisher" collecting information relating to: your use of the Site; the content consulted and clicked on; your demographic data; the device used and its software environment; tracers, web beacons, web storage, advertising identifiers, etc.; your use of the Site; the content consulted and clicked on; your demographic data; the device used and its software environment; your use of the Site.

-data (times, pages consulted, IP address, etc.); and/or the web pages visited before or after using the Site.
+unique data; connection data (times, pages viewed, IP address, etc.); and/or web pages visited before or after using the Site.

 4.3.1.2 Data collected when using the contact form or sending an email

-The use of the contact form by the Internet user implies the collection by the "publisher" of the following personal data: surname, first name, e-mail address, information voluntarily transmitted by the Internet user for the purpose of handling his/her file.
+The use of the contact form by the Internet User implies the collection by the "publisher" of the following personal data: surname, first name, e-mail address, information voluntarily transmitted by the Internet User for the purpose of handling his/her case.

-In the context of sending its newsletter, the "publisher" may collect and process your e-mail address.
+In order to send out its newsletter, the "publisher" may need to collect and process your e-mail address.

 4.3.2 Purposes of collecting personal data